sjbennett123/polarlarp/content/rules/_index.md

 ## Spell Slots

-There are special rules for ssqpell quisition that are unline most other skilsl in the game.
-When yhou purchase a 1st level spell form the skil list, what ayou are actually buying is the ability to memorisze and cast one 1st level spell.
+There are special rules for spell aquisition that are unlike most other skills in the game.
+When you purchase a 1st level spell form the skill list, what you are actually buying is the ability to memorize and cast one 1st level spell.
 This is known as a spell slot.

 You may memorize any 1st level spell and store it in that slow.
 Only one 1st level spell may be stored there at any time.
-Once that spell as been cast, the slot will become empty and will remain that wya until the next liminted orstandard rst, or until it is rfilled by other means.
+Once that spell as been cast, the slot will become empty and will remain that way until the next limited or standard rest, or until it is refilled by other means.

 If you have several spell slots of a given level, you  can fill them with any combination of spells (of the appropriate level ) that you know.